RrezonCurraj/chatbot-project/README.md

 # 🤖 Chatbot Project

-This is a simple AI-powered chatbot built using Python, TensorFlow, and Tkinter for the GUI.
-The chatbot processes user input, predicts the intent using a trained deep learning model, and provides responses accordingly.
+An intelligent AI-powered chatbot designed to assist customers in shopping malls seamlessly.
+Built using Python and TensorFlow, this chatbot understands user queries, predicts their intent using a trained deep learning model, and delivers helpful responses instantly.
+With an intuitive Tkinter-based interface, it enhances the shopping experience by providing store directions, product information, promotions, and general assistance, making mall navigation effortless and more enjoyable.

 ## 🚀 Features